 Foams containing PFAS have been stored and/or used at the fire training ground, located adjacent the main runway.

 For everything you need to know about PFAS at Adelaide Airport, please refer to this brochure.

 PFAS at Adelaide Airport – Last modified November 2018

 As part of Adelaide Airport’s ongoing commitment to engage with relevant stakeholders regarding assessment and management of PFAS, the additional groundwater testing results completed by Airservices Australia in November 2018 were expected to be available in January 2019.
-Whilst recent investigations on Adelaide Airport have showed PFAS levels were generally low, the recent targeted sampling area will be extended by approximately 200-300 metres with further testing and groundwater surveys to be completed at the end of January 2019 to ensure a complete data set is obtained.
+Whilst recent investigations on Adelaide Airport have showed PFAS levels were generally low, the recent targeted sampling area will be extended by approximately 200-300 metres as per the map with further testing and groundwater surveys to be completed at the end of January 2019 to ensure a complete data set is obtained.
 Subsequently, testing results from both the November 2018 and January 2019 testing will be consolidated and published in the first quarter 2019.

 For further information about PFAS, please refer to the PFAS at Adelaide Airport brochure, refer to the Air Services Australia website or contact the PFAS hotline on 1800 531 899.

 Contact the PFAS Hotline on 1800 531 899